D-Day Saipan – 70 year anniversary

 Though the Battle of Saipan is generally less known than MacArthur’s return to the Philippines or the island battles for Iwo Jima and Okinawa, the successful amphibious landings on D-Day for the Saipan operation is worthy of remembrance with the more famous D-Day in Europe.

-1 thought on “D-Day Saipan – 70 year anniversary”
+One response to “D-Day Saipan – 70 year anniversary”